buseuslu/wdi-project-1/README.md

 ![](screenshots/screenshot-gameover-win.png)

 ## Process
 I created the game by using a grid layout.
 I created the grid system in Javascript.
 This made it easier to move the ship, aliens and the missiles in the game.
-Once I created the grid system, I places the ship and the aliens on it.
+Once I created the grid system, I placed the ship and the aliens on it.

 Then, I made ship to shoot the aliens.
 I finally created another function to make aliens drop missiles randomly.
 I also added 3 lives for the player which are lost if hit by an alien missile.

 I finally added audio.

 ## Challenges
 It was challenging to make aliens move left and right as well as down.
-After completing the project, I realised that the game was still running in the background.
+After 'game-over' screen, I realised that the game was still running in the background.
 I fixed that by adding time intervals.

 ## Wins
 I manage to move the aliens by using this code: